nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 ## High Concept

-The first thing to choose is the hero's High Concept.
+The first thing to choose is the Hero's High Concept.
-This pithy short phrase encapsulates the hero's nature.
-This is how the other players describe the character when they can't remember their name.
+This pithy short phrase encapsulates the Hero's nature.
+This is how the other players describe the Hero when they can't remember their name.

 Any source of metaphysical power should be part of the high concept.
 It could be entirely that, but